thiagopelizoni/ergast-client-python/README.md

 There's a list below that contains all options available to use this library.

-There'll be the same method be invoked using others params, in order to show you other ways to use it.
+There'll be a same method be invoked using others params just in order to show you another way to use it.

 # Drivers